Kadha: Fight Cold, Flu and Infections With This Ayurvedic Wonder

 Dr Ashutosh Gautam, Clinical Operations and Coordination Manager, Baidyanath, tells us, "Ayurveda goes back to five hundred years, and the practice of making and having kadha is almost that old.
 In fact, the decoction or the spice mixture is considered to be one of the oldest forms of medicine invented by humanity."
 According to Panchvidh Kashyapam described in the Charak Samhita (ancient text on Ayurveda), there are five way to consume medicinal herbs and plants.
 These are as follows:

-"Kadha is basically prepared with ingredients that you can't juice like dry spices and herbs such as cinnamon, black pepper, and giloy or guduchi.
+"Kadha is basically prepared with ingredients that you can't juice like dry spices and herbs such as giloy or guduchi.
 The best way to extract their benefits and medicinal qualities is to make a decoction along with other natural immunity boosters like ginger, honey and tulsi," he adds.

 A kadha can be made in many ways and it can be a combination of many ingredients.
 It is like an age-old granny's remedy and therefore, every household may have their own recipe.

-Here are three different ways to make kadha at home to boost your immunity and battle monsoon woes.
+3 ways to make kadha at home to boost your immunity and battle monsoon woes.

 Stay strong with these natural immunity boosters that act as precautionary measures and may help in faster recovery.
-However, if you're suffering from a viral infection, you must consult a doctor.
+However, if you're suffering from a prolonged infection or one that keeps coming back, you must consult a doctor.